Great Lakes Conservation Corps (GLCC)

 GLCC Crew Members work within a small team to complete UP wide projects.
 Learn to camp, cook, live and work in a community setting.
 Become an environmental steward as you gain the knowledge of various conservation techniques and skills to leave a lasting impact for generations to enjoy.

-The SWP has expanded its Great Lakes Conservation Corps (GLCC) with the goal of completing more community based environmental projects throughout the Upper Peninsula.
+The SWP has expanded the Great Lakes Conservation Corps (GLCC) with the goal of completing more community based environmental projects throughout the Upper Peninsula.
 GLCC crews possess the ability to complete projects ranging from technical trail construction to habitat restoration.
 With passionate leaders and committed crew members the GLCC has the ability to complete nearly any project.

 The GLCC is available for service to municipalities, nonprofit organizations, agencies, etc.